 Introduction

-An extinction burst is a temporary increase in a behavior when reinforcement for that behavior is first removed.
-If you've ever stopped giving in to a tantrum and watched your child suddenly scream louder, throw harder, or escalate in ways you've never seen before, that's an extinction burst.
-It's one of the most alarming moments in a parent's ABA journey, but it's also one of the most predictable, and one of the strongest signs that the strategy is actually working.
+An extinction burst is a temporary increase in a behavior when the reinforcement that was previously maintaining it is removed.
+If you've ever stopped responding the same way to a tantrum and watched your child suddenly cry louder, push harder, or escalate in ways you haven't seen before, that's an extinction burst.
+It can be one of the most unsettling moments in a parent's ABA journey, but it's also one of the most predictable, and often one of the clearest signs that the new plan is starting to work.

-At Steady Strides ABA, we support families across Texas, from Houston to Dallas to Austin, and this is hands-down one of the most common reasons parents call us in a panic.
-Let's break it down clearly.
+At Steady Strides ABA, we support families across Texas, from Houston to Dallas to Austin, and this is one of the most common reasons parents reach out to us for reassurance.
+Here's a clear, parent-friendly breakdown.

 Why Does an Extinction Burst Happen?

-When a behavior has worked for your child in the past, say, screaming gets them a tablet, or whining gets them out of brushing teeth, their brain has learned: this behavior pays off.
-The moment that reward stops coming, the brain doesn't immediately give up.
-Instead, it tries harder.
-It asks, "Maybe if I do it bigger, longer, louder, it'll work again?"
+When a behavior has reliably "worked" for your child in the past, say, crying brought the tablet over, or whining meant getting out of brushing teeth, their brain has learned a pattern: this behavior leads to a meaningful outcome.
+The moment that outcome stops, the brain doesn't immediately accept the new reality.
+It tries harder.
+It essentially asks, "Maybe if I do it bigger, longer, or louder, the old response will come back?"

 That's the extinction burst.
-It's not your child being defiant.
-It's their nervous system testing whether the old strategy still works.
+It isn't defiance, and it isn't your child "acting out."
+It's a young nervous system testing whether a familiar way of communicating a need still works.

 What Every Parent Wants to Know